gszwabowski/predict-NBA-FantasyPoints/README.md

 ## Output

 Optimized fantasy lineups for a slate of games (where 9 players are selected for a lineup by position) or a single game (where 5 players are selected and positions don't matter).
+The *predictions/* directory houses my player predictions for each position by date.

 ## Authors